erikkallen/erikkallen.github.io/_posts/2015-11-05-replacing-my-imac-hdd.md

 Anyway after removing the remains of the old adhesive strips and sticking on the new I tested if everything worked and closed her up again.

-I now have a blazing fast pc again :D 8AI^bLtHkqdNI!A1@N
+I now have a blazing fast pc again :smiley: